-- 1. Welcome Station: Staff at this station welcomed participants, oriented them to the open house, and encouraged participants to sign-up for Task Force updates. - 2.
+- Welcome Station: Staff at this station welcomed participants, oriented them to the open house, and encouraged participants to sign-up for Task Force updates. - 2.
 Definition Station: At this station Task Force members gathered feedback about how participants define the commons, as well as what activities/experiences might support their ideal commons.
-To start the conversation, Task Force members provided a draft definition of a commons for review and asked participants to complete the following sentence "My ideal commons looks like..." and post answers to the questions: - What activities support your ideal commons?
-The Force designed this station Audiences Station: The Task Force designed this station to help determine who might use this commons and what their ideal experience might be.
-The activity for this station involved completing an empathy map (see Appendix H). - 4.
-Urban Spaces Station: At this station, Task Force members asked participants to review images of ten examples urban parks and provide feedback and complete a survey that asked participants to rate a list of proposed activities and provide additional activity ideas (see Appendix I for the survey).
+To start the conversation, Task Force members provided a draft definition of a commons for review and asked participants to complete the following sentence "My ideal commons looks like..." and post answers to the questions: - What activities support your ideal commons? - What experiences support your ideal commons? - 3.
+Audiences Station: The Task Force designed this station to help determine who might use this commons and what their ideal experience might be.
+The activity for this station involved

+- completing an empathy map. - 4.
+Urban Spaces Station: At this station, Task Force members asked participants to review images of ten examples urban parks and provide feedback and complete a survey that asked participants to rate a list of proposed activities and provide additional activity ideas.